MirzaLeka/JavaScript-Land/Lesson 9/regexOperators.md

 * \. = matches dot
 * $ = ends with
 * ? = may or may not include character
+* ^ = matches all chararacters except the ones mark with this

 ----------------------------------------------------------------------------